Porezen

-Mount Porezen is a mountain of the outlying Alps located in Slovenia.
+Mount Porezen is a mountain of the outlying Alps located in northwestern Slovenia.
 It is the highest summit of the Slovenian Prealps.

 Geography

 The mountain belongs to the Gorizia Statistical Region.

 Access to the summit

-The suggested route for the mountain starts from Cerkno and climbs though Poce, following a marked footpath to the footpath.
+The suggested route for the mountain starts from Cerkno and climbs though Poce, following a marked footpath.

 There are also popular routes from Davča and Petrovo Brdo.